-As the tough economic times of the 1970s struck, the Fire Department would be impacted by a down sizing, which was accomplished through attrition.
-During this time period the career staff was reduced to 19, with the POC division fluctuating in size from year to year.
+As the tough economic times of the 1970s struck, the Fire Department was impacted by a downsizing, which was accomplished through attrition.
+During this time period, the career staff was reduced to nineteen, with the POC division fluctuating in size from year to year.

 No history of the Fire Department would be complete without mentioning its darkest moment.
-On February 8, 1963 the Department recorded its only "Line of Duty Death".
+On Feb.
+8, 1963, the Department recorded its only "Line of Duty Death".
 Adolph "Shorty" Pfeifer sustained fatal injuries in a fall at a commercial building under construction while fighting a fire.
 In honor of "Shorty's" ultimate sacrifice, the Department dedicated its Training site in his memory on October 2, 1965.
-This facility is still in use by the Fire Department, and remains a tribute to our fallen comrade.
+This facility is still in use by the Fire Department and remains a tribute to our fallen comrade.

-The Fire Department has seen its ups and downs throughout the years, but has recently seen a renewal.
-Work was begun in the mid 1990s to re-establish a staffing level of 21 shift personnel.
-This program reached its goal in January of 1999, when the department once again employed 21 shift personnel in three shifts of seven.
+The Fire Department has seen its ups and downs throughout the years but has recently seen a renewal.
+Work was begun in the mid-1990s to re-establish a staffing level of 21 shift personnel.
+This program reached its goal in January of 1999 when the department again employed 21 shift personnel in three shifts of seven.